🇬🇹 The Forgotten People

 Please note: There are security cameras throughout the orphanage, including common areas, outdoor spaces, and hallways.
 These are in place to protect both the children and our visitors.
 Cameras ensure safety, accountability, and transparency for everyone within the home.

-4. Focus of the Mission
+6. Focus of the Mission

 Please don’t focus on what your calling is or what your specific job might be.
+Simply loving the children is more powerful than any skill or title.

 Even if you don’t know the language, your presence, your smile, and your kindness speak louder than words.